maryreader/personal-website/content/publication/the-infant-health-effects-of-starting-universal-child-benefits-in-pregnancy-evidence-from-england-and-wales/index.md

   - "3"
 authors:
   - admin
-publication: Revise & Resubmit, Journal of Health Economics
+publication: Revised & Resubmitted to Journal of Health Economics
-abstract: "I take advantage of a unique policy experiment in the UK to identify the infant health effects of starting universal child benefits in pregnancy.
-Leveraging administrative birth registrations and hospital microdata from England, I study the effects of the Health in Pregnancy Grant, a universal cash transfer of 190 GBP to all pregnant mothers who visited their doctor or midwife from 2009 to 2011.
-I exploit an arbitrary eligibility rule to implement a regression discontinuity design in the date of birth of the baby.
-I find that the policy led to significant increases in birthweight and reductions in prematurity.
-These effects do not appear to be explained by earlier antenatal care, nutrition or smoking.
-Instead, my results are consistent with reductions in prenatal stress among those most at risk of it: low-income, younger and older mothers."
+abstract: "Child benefits are typically paid from birth.
+This paper asks whether starting universal child benefits in pregnancy leads to improvements in infant health.
+Leveraging administrative birth registry and hospital microdata from England and Wales, I study the effects of the Health in Pregnancy Grant, a universal conditional cash transfer equivalent to three months of child benefit (190 GBP) as a lump sum to pregnant mothers from 2009 to 2011.
+I exploit quasi-experimental variation in eligibility with a regression discontinuity design in the date of birth of the baby.
+I find that the policy increased birth weight by 8-12 grams on average, reduced low birth weight (<2500g) by 3-6 percent and decreased prematurity by 9-11 percent.
+Younger mothers, particularly those living in deprived areas, benefit the most.
+I present evidence that the mechanisms are unlikely to be antenatal care, nutrition or smoking, with reductions in stress remaining a possible explanation."
 draft: false
 featured: true
 image: